LA AXARQUIA - A land of myths, bandits, miguelitos & above all beauty

-Despite being breathtakingly pretty Comares is often missed by tourists which is a shame as it is a very pleasant place for a stroll and there are a number of interesting monuments to see.
+Despite being breathtakingly pretty Comares is often missed by a tourist which is a shame as it is a very pleasant place for a stroll and there are a number of interesting monuments to see.
 It is very tidy and has an exquisite small hotel on the main plaza.
-Throughout the village, there are colourful ceramic plaques depicting Comares´ important place in history, which can be traced back to the third century BC.
-The village was one of the principle defensive bastions of Omar Ben Hafsun and during the early times of the Moorish caliphs in Cordoba, protected what are now the ruins of the local capital on the Mazmullar plateau, some four kilometres from the village and worth a visit.
+Throughout the village, there are colourful ceramic plaques depicting Comares’ important place in history, which can be traced back to the third century BC.
+The village was one of the principle defensive bastions of Omar Ben Hafsun and during the early times of the Moorish caliphs in Cordoba, protected what are now the ruins of the local capital on the Mazmullar plateau.
+Around the 12th century the Moors created a wide hole in the hillside leading to a gallery of intersecting passages forming nine compartments with dome ceilings.
+These were used to store water.
+Mazmullar is some four kilometres from the village and worth a visit.

 The village is a tangle of narrow cobbled streets lined by white-washed houses, their wrought-iron balconies filled with planters of brilliant red geraniums.
 Small plazas provide shady seating while the village bars are popular with visitors who come here to taste the locally produced wine.
 There are also several excellent shops selling pottery and ceramics, including decorative plates with their distinctive Arab design.

-Sayalonga is situated near the natural parks of the Sierras of Tejeda, Almijara and Alhama.
-It is also part of the Ruta del Sol y Del Vino, a route that passes through various towns of the Comarca.
+SAYALONGA is situated near the natural parks of the Sierras of Tejeda, Almijara and Alhama.
 As in the other white hill towns of the Axarquia, you'll notice Arabic influence here - the town is famous for its associations with El Cid and its nispera fruit (loquat - small, oval and yellow).

-Salares situated on the edge of the Tejeda National Park is part of the Ruta Mudejar.
-It is one of many towns in the Axarquia which shows its Arabic heritage clearly, with steep, narrow streets; in some places steps have been added to replace dangerously uneven surfaces.
+SALARES situated on the edge of the Tejeda National Park is one of many towns in the Axarquia which shows its Arabic heritage clearly, with steep, narrow streets; in some places steps have been added to replace dangerously uneven surfaces.
 Other Arabic features are the white-washed house fronts, often decorated with tiles representing the different mysteries of the cross.